space-wizards/docs/src/en/space-station-14/round-flow/antagonists/Blob Proposal.md

 **Round End:** The Round ends either in a nuclear detonation, the crew managing to destroy the Blob's Core, or the Blob researching its final evolution.
 If the Crew destroy the Blob's Core: the Escape Shuttle will be automatically called on a short timer to allow the survivors to escape.
 If the Blob researches its final Evolution: the round immediately ends and enters post-game.
 Escape Pods will launch and the Blob will begin rapidly consuming what's left of the station with its infinite resources.

-## The Blob Side (Ghost Roles)
+### The Blob Side (Ghost Roles)

 The Blob is the overarching entity the crew will be facing against, but is not necessarily alone in its quest.
 Spores and Blobbernauts act as Ghost Roles for Players to occupy if they are round removed for any reason.
 The Blob will speak to its units via its Blobmind on :b.
 Spores and Blobbernauts should coordinate with the Blob in its attempts to strategize, either in defending key points, pushing against the crew's defenses, or helping it find new ways to spread.
 Spores especially will benefit from a ghost role as they can float out to new locations on their own and ask the Blob to detonate them if they find an ideal spot, spreading Weak Blob and letting the Blob place a Node if it so wishes.

 If a player on the crew's side is killed and taken by a Spore: They become a Blob Zombie on the Blob's side.
 Players can still /ghost if they don't wish to fight on the Blob's side, but Blob Zombies can be rescued and revived which will help incentivize them to keep playing.
 Blob Zombies can also speak on :b.
 If crew members are freed from the Blob and revived: they will remember all details from their infestation.

-## Mid-Round Potential
+### Mid-Round Potential

 To keep the Blob from being too predictable as to when it can appear: The Blob has options for arriving as a mid-round antagonist.

--Blob Meteor (Blobeteor): During a standard meteor shower: one of the meteors was a Blob Core launched by a Blob that had completed its final Evolution.
+**Blob Meteor (Blobeteor):** During a standard meteor shower: one of the meteors was a Blob Core launched by a Blob that had completed its final Evolution.
 This event won't trigger until a player chooses the Blob Ghost Role, where the Blob will then impact the station with a group of Meteors and begin to spread.
 Due to the attention a meteor shower will bring: this Blob will start with an extra Node, Factory, and Resource Pool, while also having the advantage of spacing to discourage an early assault.

--Blob Vermin: A swarm of creatures from the ventilation system carried an extra visitor among their ranks.
+**Blob Vermin:** A swarm of creatures from the ventilation system carried an extra visitor among their ranks.
 This is treated as a normal Vermin invasion event, letting the Blob steathily make its way on station to establish its base of operations and spread.

 ## Additions